Convicted killer’s escape is the latest in string of Pennsylvania jailbreaks this year – KION546

 The latest escape is perhaps the most significant of the four notable incidents this year.

-Danelo Cavalcante, a 34-year-old convicted of first-degree murder last month in the 2021 killing of his ex-girlfriend, escaped from the Chester County Prison on August 31 and remains on the run.
+Danelo Cavalcante, a 34-year-old convicted of first-degree murder last month in the 2021 killing of his ex-girlfriend, escaped from the Chester County Prison on August 31 and was captured two weeks later.

 Despite its name, Chester County Prison is technically a county jail, while SCI Chester is the nearby state prison.
-Cavalcante was sentenced to life in prison but had not been transferred to a state prison at the time of his escape.
+Cavalcante was sentenced to life in prison but had not yet beentransferred to a state prison at the time of his escape.

 Surveillance video of the escape shows he placed his hands on one wall and his feet on another and “crab-walked” up to the roof.
 He then ran across the roof, scaled another fence, and got through more razor wire, authorities said.